-- The evolution of the composite structure tilt in ξ , relative to the cyclone motion direction (calculated as described in 465 Sect.
-2.2), is summarised for the matched and unmatched cyclones in Fig. 10.
+The evolution of the composite structure tilt in ξ , relative to the cyclone motion direction (calculated as described in Sect.
+2.2), is summarised for the matched and unmatched cyclones in Fig. 11.
 The tilt upshear (i.e., rearwards relative to the cyclone propagation direction) is greatest at time of maximum growth rate, the necessary configuration for baroclinic growth.
 The tilt is also rearwards at earlier times in both composites, although more strongly in the unmatched cases.
+As baroclinic

-As baroclinic waves grow the tilt is expected to tend towards a phase-locked configuration between tropopause-level and low-level counterpropagating Rossby waves-if the tilt is initially less than this then it will increase with time as the wave amplifies which is - 470 counter to the differential advection of the disturbances by the shear flow.
+- 485 waves grow the tilt is expected to tend towards a phase-locked configuration between tropopause-level and low-level counterpropagating Rossby waves-if the tilt is initially less than this then it will increase with time as the wave amplifies which is counter to the differential advection of the disturbances by the shear flow (Heifetz et al., 2004).
 This may explain the composite behaviour observed.
-However, it is also possible that the structures of systems averaged in the composite are most similar in their phase-locked configuration at time of maximum growth, and the weaker tilt and amplitude at earlier times is a result of averaging together systems with different structures.
+However, it is also possible that the structures of systems averaged in the composite are most similar in their phase-locked configuration at time of maximum growth, and the weaker tilt and amplitude at earlier times is a result of - 490 averaging together systems with different structures.
 After the time of maximum growth, the tilt reduces markedly.
-However, despite this general similarity in evolution, there are differences between the two composites that are robust given the marked standard errors in - 475 the ξ centre displacements.
-The matched cyclones acquire a maximum tilt distance (distance between the upper-tropospheric maximum in ξ and that at 900 hPa) of ≈ 120 km compared to ≈ 160 km for the unmatched cyclones at the time of maximum growth rate.
-The matched cyclones also retain their tilted structure for a shorter time, aligning vertically (below ~ 300 hPa) only 12 hours following maximum growth rate.
-These findings are consistent with the matched Arctic cyclones interacting with an isolated TPV and forming a single columnar vortex structure, while unmatched cyclones have rearward tilts at all - 480 stages, consistent with baroclinic wave growth through interaction between the low-level wave on the Arctic Frontal Zone and a tropopause-level disturbance.
+However, despite this general similarity in evolution, there are differences between the two composites that are robust given the marked standard errors in the ξ centre displacements.
+The matched cyclones acquire a maximum tilt distance (distance between the upper-tropospheric maximum in ξ and that at 900 hPa) of ≈ 150 km compared to ≈ 180 km for the unmatched cyclones at the time of maximum growth rate.
+The unmatched cyclones are more strongly tilted than the matched cyclones in the hours up to - 495 and including the time of maximum growth rate.
+These findings are consistent with the matched Arctic cyclones interacting with an isolated TPV shortly before the time of maximum growth rate and forming a single columnar vortex structure, while unmatched cyclones have rearward tilts at all stages, consistent with baroclinic wave growth through interaction between the low-level wave on the Arctic Frontal Zone and a tropopause-level disturbance.

-Comparison of Arctic and mid-latitude cyclone structure 3.4
+3.4 Comparison of Arctic and mid-latitude cyclone structure

-The structural evolution of these Arctic summer cyclones, as shown in Figs. 8-10, can be compared with that of mid-latitude winter cyclones, beginning with the near-surface structure.
+500 The structural evolution of these Arctic summer cyclones, as shown in Figs. 9-11, can be compared with that of mid-latitude winter cyclones, beginning with the near-surface structure.
 Dacre et al. (2012) generated a cyclone atlas by compositing the 200 most intense winter (December-February) North Atlantic cyclones from 1989 to 2009 using ERA-Interim data.
-Although 485 a warm sector develops with a similar structure in the Arctic cyclones and to that found for the North Atlantic cyclones, the relatively cold core of the Arctic cyclones contrasts with the warm core typical of mid-latitude cyclones (see frontal locations in Fig. 3 of Dacre et al. (2012) and also low-level temperature composites generated using the associated cyclone atlas website).
-A relatively warm core at maturity is also consistent with the two predominant conceptual models of mid-latitude cyclones:
+Although a warm sector develops with a similar structure in the Arctic cyclones and to that found for the North Atlantic cyclones, the relatively cold core of the Arctic cyclones contrasts with the warm core typical of mid-latitude cyclones (see frontal locations in